DragonDev07/MeMeal/README.md

 At the moment, MeMeal will take an input from the user on the website, then identify the keywords about dietary restrictions, to then make a call to the Edamam API and get a recipe which is then fed into OpenAI's text-davinci-003 model as inspiration to generate a recipe.

 ### Build Process
 The main backend for MeMeal is written in python, which I decided was the best option even though its not very fast as I would be easily able to request data from Enamam (Recipe API) and also would be able to access openai's library to make calls to their models very easily too.
+The backend is also currently deployed on Deta.sh

 ### Challenges
 The biggest challenge that I faced during the hacking time was working on the frontend, and how to get that to connect to the backend which is written in python.